top of page

 You need an abundance mindset.
 Know that it is in the greater good where our personal growth lies.
 What strength you offer another will empower you as well.
 It is the ability to hold vulnerability and resilience simultaneously that makes women’s relationships feel so rooted.
 I’ve been lucky to both receive and offer this kind of presence.

 And the beautiful part is that none of it is transactional.
-It’s quiet love, the friendship that grows stronger, like the shadow that lengthens with the setting sun of life.
-A very sturdy, everyday kind of love.
+It’s a quiet love, the friendship that grows stronger, like the shadow that lengthens with the setting sun of life.

 You Can Have Multiple Circles